Saturday, 23 June 2018

 We will have a gear truck near the start where you can drop the items you want available to you at the finish.

-Wulfman's CDT-14K uses a time-trial format to help avoid crowding and bumping on the narrow trail.
+Wulfman’s CDT-14K uses a time-trial format to help avoid crowding and bumping on the narrow trail.
 Each of you will be seeded with a starting time based on your self-predicted finish time and prior results.
-"Hares" go off first with "porcupines" following in order to minimize the need for passing.
+"Hares" go off first with "porcupines" following to minimize the need for passing.

 Your race number will double as your starting time.
 The first runner to start will have the number “8:00” and that “hare” will set off at exactly 8 a.m.
 Another runner will start every 10 seconds thereafter.
 If your number reads “8:18:40” it means that your race time will start ticking at exactly 18 minutes and 40 seconds after 8 a.m.
 The clock will run whether or not you are physically in the starting chute.
 If you miss your start time, you may start as soon as you can safely access the trail without disrupting other starters.
 We will not attempt to correct times for late starters.